smart-alek/smart-alek.github.io/_posts/2018-07-02-optimizing-fun.md

 It began many years ago
 when I received _The Orange Box_ as a gift.
-_Half-Life 2_ demanded
+_Half-Life 2_ demanded to be played
-to be played through something called "Steam", and I begrudgingly installed the software.
+through something called "Steam", and I begrudgingly installed the software.

+"There," I said.
-"There.
-Are you happy?"
-I asked _Half-Life 2_.
+"Are you happy?"
-"Yes," it said.
+"Yes," said Steam.
-"Thank you for selling your soul to Valve, we will take good care of it."
+"Thank you for selling your soul to me,
+I will take good care of it."

 Since then,
 the games have piled up with alarming velocity.